-Sitting in a wood-panelled room in 10 Downing Street representing Deep Science Ventures to a group discussing knowledge exchange just before christmas, I found myself surrounded by people agreeing enthusiastically with the idea that universities should be the centerpiece of any UK R&D strategy, that we’re not worse than the US at commercialisation and that our R&D pipeline works just fine.
+Just before christmas 2018, I represented Deep Science Ventures as part of a group discussing knowledge exchange.
+I found myself surrounded by people agreeing enthusiastically with the idea that universities should be the centerpiece of any UK R&D strategy, that we’re not worse than the US at commercialisation and that our R&D pipeline works just fine.
 Our regulators are highly rational and straightforward to work with.
 Our public transport efficacy means that Cardiff is as close to London as Palo Alto is to San Francisco.
 That the Tier 1 Entrepreneur visa enjoys popularity ratings similar to those of the queen.

 In a recent article, one VC went so far as to make the bold suggestion that UK universities are so good at commercialising research that they should each contribute 2% of the proceeds of commercialisation into a communal pot.